Natural Chlorine removal methods eventually become of interest to anyone who keeps aquarium fish or just dislikes the taste of chlorinated water.

 Does boiling tap water remove Chlorine efficiently?

-Boiling city water can be a quick and natural way to rid it of Chlorine and make it safe for aquarium fish or simply eliminate the unpleasant taste for drinking purposes.
+Boiling city water can be a quick and natural way to rid it of the Chlorine inside.
+It will make it safe for aquarium fish, and it will eliminate the unpleasant taste for drinking purposes.

 What about boiling out dissolved Chloramine?

 Chloramine is the chemical bond between Ammonia and Chlorine and is less volatile and reactive than the free Chlorine molecules.